hapax/hapax.github.io/assets/visual-qft.md

 $\text{QFT}_d$ and its gate complexity, it is not an algorithm.
 We haven't actually explained how to implement anything!
-For a more conventional description of the circuit for the QFT, see below.
+For the conventional circuit description, see below.

 ---